Strizh covers 1.5 to 13.5 MHz and consists of three modules:

 reconnaissance units, behind-enemy-lines organisations, etc.

-The version shown here was build in April 1986 and was actually used by
+The radio shown here was probably manufactured in 1986 and was discovered in

 The controls of the Strizh radio station are nearly identical to those of